What are Florida's Car Accident Laws?

 How long do I have to report a car accident in Florida?

 Florida's car accident laws say you must immediately report any crash that results in injury to a person.
 You must report it to the local police department.
 Even if there are no injuries, you still must report an accident that appears to have caused $500 or more of property damage (Florida Statute 316.065).
 Minor scrapes and dents to cars can easily cost more than $500 to repair.
 So most car accidents must be reported by law.
 If you don’t report these accidents immediately, then you can be cited with a nonmoving violation under chapter 318 Florida Statutes.

 There are minimal automobile insurance requirements in Florida.

-In order to register and drive a vehicle in Florida, the owner must how proof of insurance.
+According to Florida's car accident laws, to register and drive a vehicle in Florida, the owner must how proof of insurance.
 The insurance requirements are:

 - $10,000 minimum Personal Injury Protection (PIP)

 There is no insurance requirement to drive someone else’s car if it is registered and insured.